 The GASB issued Statement No. 87, Leases, which establishes new guidance for lease accounting for lessees and lessors and eliminates the classification of leases into operating or capital leases.
-This statement establishes a single model for lease accounting based on the principle that leases are financings of the right-to-use an underlying asset.
-Lessees will recognize a lease liability and an intangible right to use lease asset.
-Lessors will recognize a lease receivable and a deferred inflow of resources.
-The new guidance is effective for fiscal 2022.
+This statement which was adopted in 2022, establishes a single model for lease accounting based on the principle that leases are financings of the right-to-use an underlying asset.
+Lessees recognizes a lease liability and a right to use intangible lease asset.
+See Note E-2 for a summary of the Corporation's lease liabilities.